- Storytime for Toddlers at Miles

 Art and language fun is the aim of Storytime for Toddlers.
 Sessions are especially beneficial for children between 18 months and 4 years.

-Storytime for Toddlers will focus on games with rhymes, listening, joining in, making and moving.
+Storytime for Toddlers will focus on talking, playing, singing and reading.

 Bookings are essential.

 Looking for a Storytime session closer to you?
 Click here for details of Storytime in our other branches.Continue reading →

 - Offerings by Gail Kutasi and Penny Eamer

 Offerings brings together a host of interesting small hand-crafted items created with flair and care.
 These tiny treasures are made from recycled materials and repurposed found objects and include fabric jewellery, small bags and art dolls.